-Harold A. Meyer III from the firm Novelint offered this estimate of typical royalty rates in March 2001.
+Harold A. Meyer III from the firm Novelint offered this estimate of typical royalty rates in March 2001.88

 Royalty rates for technologies run the range.
 Typically, technologies are licensed, not sold.
 One reason may be for tax depreciation advantages, another is risk.
 It is extremely risky for a licensee to drop millions of dollars to buy a patent.
 It just doesn't happen very often.
 Besides, licensors make more money from royalties anyway.
 The more product is sold, the more money they make.
+All parties benefit from royalties, where the licensee pays the licensor a percentage of gross sales, which usually range from 2-10 %.